-The following short-term SMART goals will help demonstrate successful implementation of the proposal:
+The following short-term SMART goals will help demonstrate successful implementation of the initiative:

-- Improved Climate Data - After first year, counselor reports on student contacts and activities.
+- Improved Climate Data (measures TBD depending on the selected school) - After first year, counselor reports on student contacts and activities.

-The following long-term SMART goal will help determine success/effect/impact of the proposal:
+The following long-term SMART goal will help determine success/effect/impact of the initiative:

-- ACPS will have a clearly defined and integrated role for this counselor position, transitioning school counselor work from academic counseling to a greater emphasis on social-emotional learning. - A trend of improved school climate data for selected measures over three years.
+- ACPS will have a clearly defined and integrated role for this counselor position, transitioning school counselor work from academic counseling to a greater emphasis on social-emotional learning. - A trend of improved school climate data for selected measures over three-years.